Jean-Marc Prouveur: Inspiration

 Prouveur's work is influenced by a wide variety of film from classic mainstream cinema on an international scale.
 "Many films stand out, starting with Pink Narcissus, which he saw in 1975, together with Jean Genet's Un Chant d'Amour and most of Jean Cocteau's 'films, without forgetting the avant-garde in France from the '70s: Godard, Truffaut.
 Or the experimental films from the States with Warhol, Morrissey, Curt McDowell and Russ Meyer."

-The Italian "new wave" from the 1960s – which included directors Bernardo Bertolucci and Federico Fellini – also had an influence, followed by the exciting new generation of filmmakers from Spain (like Pedro Almodovar) and Britain (Danny Boyle).
+The Italian "new wave" from the 1960s – which included directors Bernardo Bertolucci and Federico Fellini – also had an influence, followed by the new generation of filmmakers from Spain (like Pedro Almodovar) and Britain (Danny Boyle).

 "So many films stand out for their sheer magic and their power to transport you into a world you could not have imagined.
 Guillermo del Toro is another filmmaker that stands out for Jean-Marc because of his astonishing magical tales.
 As for his own films, he is very proud of Gamins D' Auvergne, The Prisoner's Song, The Manor, Beast and both Legionnaires, without forgetting Polish Pleasures or Spanish Obsessions and his very first 'hardcore' movie, though he had already made over 30 erotic films prior to Lust & Betrayal.
 For the very same reason, he admires so-called mainstream films, with their abilities to mesmerize you and offer you a peep into someone else's universe."